 The Royal Mile: Historic Hooks And Hidden Crannies

 From the beautiful Princes Street Gardens it is only a short walk to the ancient cobbled streets of the Royal Mile.
-And when it comes to what to do in Edinburgh, the Royal Mile is sure to set you on the right track.
-Connecting Edinburgh Castle on one end to Holyrood Palace on the other, the Royal Mile offers a plethora of shops, eateries, historic nooks and hidden crannies.
+Connecting Edinburgh Castle on one end to Holyrood Palace on the other.
+The Royal Mile offers a plethora of shops, eateries, historic nooks and hidden crannies.
 With underground tours, whisky tasting, witcheries and more, this mile-long thoroughfare through Edinburgh’s Old Town will uncover a darker side of Edinburgh’s history.
 While a never-ending supply of souvenir shops and novelty stores will keep you entertained for hours.

 Old Town: Markets And Mysteries